What is transient acantholytic dermatosis?

 Transient acantholytic dermatosis is usually diagnosed clinically, but a skin biopsy may be necessary.

-What is the differential diagnosis for transient acantholytic dermatatosis?
+What is the differential diagnosis for transient acantholytic dermatosis?

-There is no curative treatment for transient acantholytic dermatosis, but the following suggestions may be helpful.
+There is no curative treatment for Grover disease, but the following suggestions may relieve the itch and hasten resolution.

 - Remain cool, as sweating may induce more itchy spots.

 - Moisturising creams or antipruritic lotions containing menthol and camphor can reduce the desire to scratch.